courtois-neuromod/ds_prep/physio/README.rst

 * Get trigger information for each runs
     * ``courtois-neuromod/ds_prep/physio/code/utils/get_info.py``
     * you can fetch information from the json files in each session using this utility code.

+### Protocol
+Use a job.sh script that can :
+a.
+Use `get_info` to push info needed in a file for each subject `sub-0*_all_ses-runs_info.json`
+b. send a task to a different CPU for each session in a subject's directory.

+# 2. Cleaning